redwoodjs/redwood/docs/docs/tutorial/chapter7/api-side-currentuser.md

 }
 ```

-We've removed the `userId` lookup in both queries so we're back to returning every post (for `posts`) or a single post (regardless of who owns it).
+We've removed the `userId` lookup in the `posts` service so we're back to returning every post (for `posts`) or a single post (regardless of who owns it, in `post`).

-Note that we kept the relation resolver here, and there's none in `adminPosts`: since the queries and mutations from both SDLs still return a `Post`, we'll want to keep that relation resolver with the service that matches that original SDL: `graphql/posts.sdl.js` => `services/posts/posts.js`.
+Note that we kept the relation resolver here, and there's none in `adminPosts`: since the queries and mutations from both SDLs still return a `Post`, we'll want to keep that relation resolver with the service that matches that original SDL by name: `graphql/posts.sdl.js` => `services/posts/posts.js`.

 ### Update the GraphQL Queries